citp/privacy-policy-historical/f/fe/fes/festhome.com.md

 We will not, without your express consent, provide your personal information to any third parties for the purpose of direct marketing.

-All our website financial transactions are handled through our payment services provider, PayPal and Skrill.
-You can review the PayPal privacy policy at www.paypal.com.
-We will share information with PayPal only to the extent necessary for the purposes of processing payments you make via our website and dealing with complaints and queries relating to such payments.
+All our website financial transactions are handled through our payment services provider, PayPal, Stripe and Skrill.
+We will share information with them only to the extent necessary for the purposes of processing payments you make via our website and dealing with complaints and queries relating to such payments.

 * ### Disclosures